- MobyDex Kickoff Meeting (11/22/2023)

 The Networked Embedded Systems group has been founded by Prof. Dr. Pedro José Marrón in 2007 at the University of Bonn.
-Due to a shift in his position, the group belongs now to the University of Duisburg-Essen since October 2009.
-First located in Duisburg, the grouped moved to Essen in October 2013 and is now part of the Insitute for Computer Science and Business Information Systems (ICB) of the Faculty of Business Administration and Economics.
+Due to a shift in his position in October 2009, the group is now working at the University of Duisburg-Essen.
+First located in Duisburg, the group moved to Essen in October 2013.
+Since October 2023 the Networked Embedded Systems group is part of the Faculty of Computer Science.

 As an academic research group, the Networked Embedded Systems group is responsible for the planning and execution of several courses in the systems area.
 The courses are held at the Bachelor and Master level in various national and international computer science and engineering programs.
 An overview of past and present courses held in each semester can be found on the teaching page.